trisacrypto/trisa/docs/content/ivms/_index.en.md

 }
 ```

+Note that when unmarshaling from protocol buffers to JSON, this package does not copy any nil fields from the protobuf to the JSON file.

 ### Protocol Buffers JSON

+{{% notice note %}}
-Not recommended, use IVMS101 JSON as described above in most cases.
+Not recommended; in most cases, you will want to use IVMS101 JSON as described above.
+{{% /notice %}}

 For specific protocol buffer use cases, use the `protojson` file as follows:

 ```go
 package ivms101_test